NoTengoBattery/rails-lifestyles/README.md

     -   Click [here](https://github.com/NoTengoBattery/rails-lifestyles/archive/refs/heads/main.zip) to download a copy of the stable branch
     -   Extract it in a place with easy access to a terminal

-When Ruby 3.0 and Node.js are installed, and you have a copy of the source code, open the terminal and navigate to the folder where the code is.
+When Ruby 3.0, GraphicsMagic and Node.js are installed, and you have a copy of the source code, open the terminal and navigate to the folder where the code is.
 If you need help navigating using the terminal, please check the following articles:

 -   For Windows users, check [this](https://www.technoloxy.com/tutorials/cmd-navigate-view-run/) article.
 -   For UNIX/UNIX-like users such as Linux and macOS users, check [this](https://swcarpentry.github.io/shell-novice/02-filedir/index.html) article.